VWYDBAFCCCMYVDUPE

 Why

-The teacher expects students to engage in more active learning and achieve higher levels of success.
-Additionally, he anticipates that they will be able to apply the acquired knowledge to subsequent courses.
+The teacher expects students to engage in more active learning and achieve greater success.
+Additionally, he anticipates they will be able to apply the knowledge acquired to subsequent courses.

 The Route Map visualises a course program.